 The reporting individual and respondent are permitted to have one advisor of their choice present with them at any investigation meeting, conduct meeting, and/or at a hearing.
 An advisor may privately consult with and advise their advisee throughout the investigation and conduct process, but may not speak on behalf of the student, question witnesses, disrupt the proceeding, present information to the hearing body, or otherwise directly participate in any investigation or conduct process.
+In cases being processed under the Title IX Grievance Procedure, the advisor is permitted to ask the other party and any witnesses' all relevant questions and follow-ip questions during the live hearing.
 An advisor may be any person the reporting individual or respondent chooses.
 During all investigation and conduct meetings and hearings, reporting individual and respondent may request a brief recess to consult with their respective advisor, which may be granted at the discretion of the conduct officer or chairperson of the Hearing Board, unless the recess would be unreasonably disruptive.